 When a child(ren) accompany a mother into the shelter, the Bethesda House Child & Youth Worker (CYW) completes an independent intake with the children.
 The mandate of the CYW is to ensure that no children in Bethesda House fall through the cracks in service while their mothers are working on their own abuse issues and plans.
 The CYW ensures that children and youth in the shelter are able to feel and act like children/youth, having fun in addition to dealing with their issues.
 The CYW provides support to meet the individual needs of each child/youth, in co-ordination with the mother and other shelter staff.

 - support & assistance with parenting issues and issues related to abuse and the children

 - group activities for the children in the shelter (movie nights, craft activities, games, music nights, etc.)

 - referrals for the children to external resources as appropriate

 - back-up child care support in the shelter for mothers who have appointments and there are no reasonable alternatives

 Women in the shelter share in housekeeping responsibilities.
 They have access to food to cook for themselves and their families or can join with other residents to make a meal for everyone.
 Residents look after their own laundry.

 Families are kept together in one bedroom.
 Women without children may be required to room with another resident.

 Living in a communal setting like the shelter (shared common areas including the kitchen, dining room, living room, etc.) can be stressful and very different than living in one’s own home.
-However all residents are expected to comply with a set of communal guidelines that are in place to make living together as positive as possible for everyone involved.
+However all residents are expected to treat each other in the way they themselves would like to be treated, and comply with a set of communal guidelines that are in place to make living together as positive as possible for everyone involved.
 The violation of the communal living guidelines can result in the resident being asked to leave.
 The safety and well-being of the residents and staff is of utmost importance and is taken very seriously.